wottreng/Race_Tracker/README.md

 ## Usage

-- Start a session to begin tracking.
+- Open the app.
 - View real-time telemetry data on the dashboard.
+- Start logging data in the logging menu.
 - Export your session data as CSV for further analysis.
 - Use the video overlay feature to combine telemetry with race footage.